Preventing Sharp Action Through Agent Controls in Pay Per Head

 Agent Networks Route Player Accounts and Balances

-Foundations Agent-based sportsbooks depend on structured networks to operate at scale.
+Agent-based sportsbooks depend on structured networks to operate at scale.
 Without structure, operators lose visibility over accounts, balances, and exposure.
 For this reason, understanding agent network player routing is essential for bookmakers and master agents working in Pay Per Head environments.
-Routing systems are a core component of Agent-Based Sportsbook Operations, where structured hierarchies […]
+Routing systems are a core component of Agent-Based Sportsbook Operations, where structured hierarchies allow […]

 Multi-Level Agent Network for Scale in Pay Per Head